hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQToolbuilderTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQToolbuilderTests is a class containing tests whether various Liquid-UI classes can be built with the toolbuilder.

 Instance Variables
 	poll:		<Object>